CARC 261 Active

 Cause Frequency

-Insufficient medical necessity documentation The clinical documentation submitted with the claim does not adequately support why the procedure was necessary given the patient's recorded medical history Most Common
+Insufficient documentation supporting medical necessity The medical records submitted do not adequately demonstrate why the procedure was necessary given the patient's history and documented conditions Common

 How to Resolve